 Social distancing regulations and guidelines shall be complied with in the dinghy park and launch areas.
 [DP]

-.
+Tallying instruction to be inserted.
 [DP]

 RADIO COMMUNICATION

 Except in an emergency, a boat that is racing shall not make voice or data transmissions and shall not receive voice or data communication that is not available to all boats.
 This restriction also applies to mobile telephones.
 [DP]